 Today, the king is trying to track down his sorceress, Alabaster, and general, Dravious, who have neglected to show up for a meeting.
 While he is searching for them, the tower is shattered by the animated skeleton of that same dragon from all those years ago.
 The king must climb up the levitated ruins of his castle, dropping debris on the beast below.
-However, it quickly becomes clear that not everything is as clear-cut as one would believe...
+However, he soon learns that the dragon is merely one member of a conspiracy out to overthrow the king... and it quickly becomes clear that not everything is as clear-cut as one would believe.

 Gameplay consists of platforming through vertical levels while being chased by an Advancing Boss of Doom.
 In a unique twist, instead of reaching the end of the level, the goal of each floor is to deal damage to the boss by dropping the falling platforms onto them.
 The game can be played here and a postmortem can be found here.